ShinShin (ש”ש) is the Hebrew acronym for Shenat Sherut (שנת שירות), meaning Year of Service.

 Visit our "Host a ShinShin" page for more information and to apply.

-Invite Noga and/or Yarden to a
+Invite Evyatar and/or Liel to a

 WEEKDAY OR SHABBAT MEAL